ISCDtoolbox/Commons/README.md

 * libgomp1 (version >= 5.4.0) if you use gcc or libomp-dev (version >= 3.7.0-3) if you use clang, which are the OpenMP libraries used by the respective compilers.

 Important remark: the previous name of the libomp.so library was the libiomp5.so one.
-Hence, on old version of Linux, you may have to search for the libiomp-dev package instead of the libomp-dev one.
+Hence, on old versions of Linux, you may have to search for the libiomp-dev package instead of the libomp-dev one.
 Moreover, your version of clang should not be currently less than 3.8 in order to properly support the OpenMP library (if you want to do so, we recall this is only optional here).
 We recall that contrarily to the gcc compiler, clang was not originally supporting OpenMP but has been integrated to the llvm project for sufficiently recent version of their c-compiler (i.e. clang).
 If you really want to use OpenMP with the Commons library compiled with an old version of clang, you may have to do it manually (using omp-clang for example) but for really old versions of clang, it will simply not be possible.
 That is why we recommand to compile the Commons library with gcc compiler on Linux systems.

 If you are not familiar with Linux, we refer to the previous section for hints about how to search, install or upgrade a package with apt.
 We now detail how to search for libraries in a Linux system.
 First of all, in the case you want to use multi-threading, you can obtain the total number of cpu of your system by typing in a command prompt
 ```